 JD, 2003, Harvard Law School

 Prior to UT, Professor Radice was the 2008-09 NYU Derrick Bell Fellow and an Acting Assistant Professor at NYU School of Law.
 Professor Radice has dedicated her legal career to serving those who cannot afford legal representation.
 While attending Harvard Law School, she was a member of the Legal Aid Bureau, a student-run legal services organization, and she was a community organizer who helped women in Cambridge public housing start their own tenants’ organization.
 After graduating law school, Professor Radice received a Skadden Public Interest Fellowship to launch the Harlem Reentry Advocacy Project to represent people facing collateral consequences of criminal convictions.
 The project was housed at the Neighborhood Defender Service of Harlem, where she also represented clients in criminal and civil cases.
-This work fighting the injustices of the criminal justice system led her to begin researching how criminal convictions have an enduring impact on people’s lives through post-conviction civil penalties.
+This work led to her research about the enduring impact the criminal convictions have on people’s lives through their post-conviction civil penalties.